carlos157oliveira/Calculus/index.md

 ### Interface

-After you have first opened the application, you will see three fields.
+When you open the application, you will see three fields:

-- The main field is the expression upon which you want to operate;
+- The main field is the expression you are performing the operation on;
 - The second field is the variable with which the operation will be done.
 For example, use ***x*** if the operation is **differentiate with respect to *x*** (or **integrate**);
 - The last is the chosen operation: differentiate or integrate.